google/ci_edit/readme.md

 - syntax highlighting
   - keywords an such are displayed in different colors.
 - nested grammars
-  - A source file being editted may start in one grammar such as HTML and contain nested JavaScript. ci_edit will highlight each grammar for each separate language.
+  - A source file being edited may start in one grammar such as HTML and contain nested JavaScript. ci_edit will highlight each grammar for each separate language.
 - find within text